Parents & Carers

 A book that we have used in PSHE lessons in school is ‘A Problem Shared’, written by a parent of 2 children at Middlestown Primary Academy.
 It is an excellent book that discusses the benefits of sharing problems and their feelings.
 If you would like to purchase a copy, you can here.

-After sharing the story with the whole school, three children in Year 6 (Amber, Orla and Lauren) wrote a review of the book:
+After sharing the story with the whole school, three children (Amber, Orla and Lauren) wrote a review of the book:

 Mental Health Awareness Days